skoskosko/todo-demo/Documentation/MidImplimentation.md

 To make my life easier i decided that notes will be shown in one list.
 This is easy to show on all screen sizes.
 I also decided to make only one wall without authentication. so i removed mentions of authentication from my plans.
 This makes my database a lot simpler.
 However i plan everything in a way that authentication and multiple users are possible to implement on a later date.

+At this point i Changed my task order again.
+I decided that it was better to implement one project at a time with documentation and tests.

+## 3. Creating node project
+I wanted to make this project with node.js typescript.
+Because I was told that I should learn it.
+I decided to use Jest for testing.
+It is default for react and can be used with simple node.js so why not use it in both.
+Other option I would have considered is Mocha.
+I decided to use newest packages for everything.
+If making production environment i would have used little bit older versions to ensure that they actually work well.
+I also decided to use commonjs for eslint because i dont like semicolons, also it seems to be the recommended one.